rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 Download the "flows.json" file.
 In your Node Red instance, from the hanburger menu, select "Import" and then "Select a file to import".
 Select the "flows.json" file you downloaded, and import.

 #### About the Discovery process
-Please note that there are three flows in this config:
+Please note that there are three tabs in this config:
 - OneControl - Improved Discovery
   - Referred to hereafter as "Discovery" flow
   - This is used to connect to your OneControl system and create the necessary Home Assistant entities